Submit your deposit today and secure your enrollment for Fall 2021

 - If you are a transfer applicant accepted to the university by May 15, please respond to your offer of acceptance by June 1.

-- If you were accepted after May 15, respond within two weeks after your acceptance.
+- If you are a transfer applicant accpeted after May 15, respond within two weeks after your acceptance.

 Review the VCU new student checklist and confirm your admission to VCUarts.